marbarrantescepas/MS-preprocessing/README.md

 `sbatch {script_specific_step}.sh`
 Please make sure to modify all the necessary parameters before running, there are some exceptions:
 `05_run_slicer_v2025.01.sh`, see usage in the script.

+## Contribution
+We welcome contributions to this GitHub repository.
+If you'd like to contribute, you can either open an issue to share your suggestions, and we'll review them, or submit a pull request directly.
+Thank you for your support!

 ## Citation
 Barrantes-Cepas M., Noteboom S., Jelgerhuis J., Fuchs T., Koubiyr I., Schoonheim M.M.
 (2025).
 Structural MRI pipeline for Multiple Sclerosis.
 GitHub. https://github.com/marbarrantescepas/MS-preprocessing<br/>